jlvale/rancher-vcenter/README.md

 🎉🎉🎉

-Huge thanks to @David (https://github.com/David-VTUK) for all the help!
+Huge thanks to @David-VTUK (https://github.com/David-VTUK) for all the help!